materialsvirtuallab/crystals.ai/README.md

 ## Welcome

-Welcome to [crystals.ai](http://crystals.ai), a site dedicated to the application of artificial intelligence techniques to materials science.
-Here, you will find a list of models, datasets and
+[crystals.ai](http://crystals.ai) is dedicated to the application of artificial intelligence techniques to materials science.
+Here, you will find a collection of materials AI models, tools and datasets.

 ## Models

 * [MEGNet](https://megnet.crystals.ai).
-Various MatErials Graph Network (MEGNet) models for predicting the properties of crystals  and is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
+Various MatErials Graph Network (MEGNet) models for predicting the properties of crystals  and is an implementation of DeepMind's graph networks for universal machine learning in materials science.
 * [Deep Neural Network](https://dnn.crystals.ai)

+## Tools

 ## Data Sets